kcallow/EnigmASM/README.md

 ## Who's who in the source:
   - Main.asm: name says it all.
 Contains macros for loading the configuration and rotors from files, and to print current state of program.
   - Enigma.mac: declares the Rotor data structure, and its getters, printer and constructor.
 Contains the core elements of the code: all encryption is handled here.
-  - String.mac: contains macros for string comparison, length and clearing.
+  - String.mac: contains macros for string comparison and clearing.
-  - System.mac: declares useful macro wrappers around the read, write, open, and close system calls.
+  - System.mac: declares useful macro wrappers around the read, write, open, and close system calls, using C-style (zero terminated) strings.
   - Itoa.mac: implements integer<->string conversions.
   - Roman.mac: implements roman->integer conversion, for n < 9.
   - IO.asm: activates/deactivates raw mode.
 This allows to read characters as soon as they are inputted, as opposed to waiting until Return is pressed.